samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 Now **create your password** and log in to your account.

 Also, **check your email**.
-Bluehost sends you an email to verify your domain name.
-It takes 10 seconds.
+Bluehost sends you an email to verify your new registration.

 # **Setting up the blog**